zouharvi/hmm-rust/README.md

 Even though the Viterbi algorithm should be mostly deterministic, there is a big issue with number representation and rounding.
 There appears to be a big difference in accuracy based on the underlying numeric type used (f32 vs f64).
 All parameters were multiplied by `1500` in both versions because this maximized the performance (possibly striking the sweet spot between diminishing and exploding values).
 In trellis computation, the layers are all normalized to sum to `1` after every step.
 Making the normalization to sum to something other than `1` did not affect the performance.

-Despite my best efforts, the two versions produce slightly different results.
-This may be due to different corner-case numeric handling in the two systems.

 Unseen tokens were dealt with by substituting the emission probability with 1, thus relying on the surrounding transition probabilities.

 I tried to use the same algorithmic steps in both solutions so that they are comparable.
 It is, however, still possible, that I mistakenly used some other data structure, assuming it was the same.
+The two versions produce almost the same outputs (they differ slightly in the smoothed version).

 ## Log space

 Another solution to the issue of storing very small probabilities would be to work in log space.
-One of the issues is that it no longer supports the computation of cumulative probability (because the probabilities there are summed) and also it had a negative effect on performance relative to the current solution: for (train, eval) accuracy, the new results in Rust were (89.16%, 78.96%) and in Python (66.67%, 66.98%).
+One of the issues is that it no longer supports the computation of cumulative probability (because the probabilities there are summed) and also it had a negative effect on performance relative to the current solution: for (train, eval) accuracy, the new results were (89.16%, 78.96%).

 ## Code structure